rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 ### Measuring Their Effects

 Two things may change in the engine as a result of a pruning algorithm being
-applied: the move time and the rating[^4].
+applied: the move time and the rating.
 Move time is easy to measure – it can simply be measured in units of time, such as milliseconds.

 Rating, however, is slightly more complicated: the standard method of rating chess players is known as the *Elo rating system*.
-This is an algorithm which can be used to rank chess players by assigning each player a number (generally between 0 and 4000), where a higher number represents a better player.
+This is an algorithm which can be used to rank chess players by assigning each player a number (generally between 0 and 3000), where a higher number represents a better player.
 For reference, the current chess world champion has an Elo rating of 2870, while a beginner generally has a rating of around 1000.
 With every game played, the ratings of both players is updated based upon who won and who was expected to